MTG/mtg-jamendo-dataset/README.md

 This repository contains metadata, scripts, instructions on how to download and use the dataset and reproduce baseline results.

+A subset of the dataset is used in the [Emotion and Theme Recognition in Music Task](https://multimediaeval.github.io/2019-Emotion-and-Theme-Recognition-in-Music-Task/) within [MediaEval 2019](http://www.multimediaeval.org/mediaeval2019/) (you are welcome to participate).

 ## Structure